irondarrius/IronPdf.Examples/examples/csharp-print-pdf-specific-printer/README.md

 ***Based on <https://ironpdf.com/examples/csharp-print-pdf-specific-printer/>***

-IronPDF empowers developers to effortlessly generate PDF documents using C#, F#, and VB.NET within both .NET Core and .NET Framework environments.
+IronPDF offers developers a straightforward approach to creating PDF documents in C#, F#, and VB.NET, compatible with both .NET Core and .NET Framework.

-This demonstration illustrates the capability of IronPDF to render PDF documents from HTML code.
+This example demonstrates the capability of converting HTML into a PDF document.

-Developers have the flexibility to employ basic HTML or enhance their documents with CSS, images, and JavaScript.
+Developers have the flexibility to utilize basic HTML or enhance it with CSS, images, and JavaScript.

-IronPDF ensures meticulous "[pixel perfect HTML-to-PDF conversion](https://ironpdf.com/how-to/pixel-perfect-html-to-pdf/)" comparable to desktop versions of Google Chrome.
+With IronPDF’s rendering capabilities, it achieves ["<u>pixel perfect HTML-to-PDF conversion</u>"](https://ironpdf.com/how-to/pixel-perfect-html-to-pdf/) that matches the desktop versions of Google Chrome.